Winds of the spirit blew soothingly late this morning through Valle de la Paz cemetery in Hargill, Texas.

 Spirit, in biblical Hebrew, is ruah, the identical word to wind.
 Both are unseen entities with enormous power.

 I do not know what has guided me here over the past few years or over the course of life, but I had never made a gravesite pilgrimage until I went today to see the place of interment of Gloria Anzaldúa, the Chicana author and borderlands theorist who died in 2004.

 No doubt there are many such diary entries in the vast digital repository, in multiple languages, about visits to the Anzaldúan homeland.
 This is one more for the genre.

 The previous night, I had dreamed about trying to find the gravesite.
 Within the dream I entered what was an aquatic-themed pavilion and, while my anxiety built about not being able to find Anzaldúa’s tomb, I saw displays related to her theoretical perspectives.
-The displays were arrayed beside handicapped-accessible ramps.
+The displays were arrayed beside ramps for disabled access.
 Couples milled about, parents with their children.
 I was alone.
 The dream segued into other psychobiographical material, and I never found Anzaldúa’s grave for communing.

 This has been a fearful period of my life.

 Thankfully the reality this afternoon was different.
 A U.S. flag snapped at the cemetery entrance, located at the intersection of two rural roads in Hidalgo County.
 About 20 miles from the U.S.-México border, Hargill has a population of 877 and, beginning in her childhood, was a vital stop in Anzaldúa’s voyaging life.
 Without the rootedness evident among the family gravesites, without the existence of a community like this one, it’s doubtful that Anzaldúa could have done what she did, or written what she wrote.